 The Ocean Key Resort has a fake Key lime wedge splashing into a giant margarita glass.

 If you can’t make it to the Smokin Tuna Saloon before midnight, you can try watching their tuna cam for a live stream of its tuna drop.

 6. Panama City Beach, Florida: Beach ball drop

-The first is at 8 p.m. for the younger crowd, in which 10,000 inflatable beach balls are dropped from overhead, followed by fireworks.
+The first one is at 8 p.m. for the younger crowd, in which 10,000 inflatable beach balls are dropped from overhead, followed by fireworks.
 The second one is the midnight countdown, which involves an 800-pound LED-lit beach ball being lowered for the countdown to the new year, followed by more fireworks.

 Both take place at Panama City Beach’s Pier Park, and musical acts are lined up.